Arrow Development: Post Disney era transition into Arrow Dynamics and S&S Arrow

-Arrow Development Properties
+Former properties

 The building at 243 Moffett in Mountain View, which was built in 1946 by the founders, was still standing in December 2013 and the site of an automotive body shop.

 The 820 Huff address appears on documents created by Arrow for the Walt Disney Company.
 It is roughly two blocks north of 1555 Plymouth.

 1555 Plymouth was occupied by Arrow Development from April 1960 until November 1980.
 During that time, the property was one parcel with the address of 1555 Plymouth Street.

 South Bay Construction and Development Company (SBCDC) purchased the site in November 1982 and subdivided it into three parcels: 1555, 1615, and 1625 Plymouth Street.
 SBCDC constructed the building currently at 1555 Plymouth Street in 1983, which was used as storage for Norcal Tech, Inc. The property was sold to Sierra Greens in June 1985 and leased to Silicon Graphics, Inc.

 1615 Plymouth - Interaction Chemical leased the 1615 Plymouth Street parcel from SBCDC beginning in December 1982.
 Interaction Chemical purchased the parcel in May 1983.
 In 1992, the assets of Interaction Chemical were purchased by Interaction Chromatography, who moved out of the building in May 1992.
 Fusion Medical Technologies began occupying the property in 1994.

 1625 Plymouth - The property was also leased to Norcal from November 1982 to November 1989 and Symtron (who purchased Norcal) from November 1989 to November 1997.
 During this time, Norcal and Symtron manufactured printed circuit boards at the site.
 In November 1997, Sanmina Corporation acquired Symtron and subsequently purchased the property two years later in 1999.

 On June 25, 2013, Broadreach Capital Partners announced that it had acquired the 5.2 acre site comprising 1615 and 1625 Plymouth, where it planned to develop, own and manage a state-of-the-art office project.
 Broadreach secured $150 million in financing and broke ground on the site in 2018.
 As of February 2020 the new building is 100% leased and occupied by Google.